marcin-koziel/SmartDice/README.md

 # SmartDice

 ## Summary
-SmartDice is a JavaFX work-in-progress application used to generate "random" player data.
-The "Smart" aspect comes from merging a Machine Learning model to learn and forecast time-sensitive strategies to allow users to explore probability and displayed it in a human-interpretable manner when enabled.
+SmartDice is a JavaFX application aimed to generate and plot varied "random" player data.
+The "smart" aspect comes from merging a machine learning model to learn and forecast time-sensitive strategies to allow users to explore probability and display results in a human-interpretable manner when enabled.

 ## Milestones
 ### Short-term